Security

 Authentication is managed by Clerk, a dedicated identity provider.
 Clerk handles all credential storage, session management, and multi-factor authentication.
 OpsCommon never directly stores or processes user passwords.

-- Token Scrubbing: API keys and sensitive tokens are automatically removed from all error reports before they are sent to Sentry.
+• Token Scrubbing: API keys and other sensitive tokens are automatically removed from Sentry exception messages, breadcrumbs, stack frame filenames, and event messages before they leave the browser.

-- PII Disabled: Automatic collection of personally identifiable information (sendDefaultPii) is disabled.
-Only user ID and organization ID are included for debugging context.
+• PII Disabled in Sentry: Automatic collection of personally identifiable information (sendDefaultPii) is disabled.
+Only account ID and organization ID are sent for debugging context, and console-breadcrumb arguments that could carry structured payloads are dropped.

 Third-Party API Security